The following Corporation Tax guidance note by Tolley provides comprehensive and up to date tax information covering:

 Trading losses can be offset against total profits of the same period.
-Total profits cover, for example, chargeable gains or non-exempt dividends.
+Total profits covers, for example, chargeable gains or non-exempt dividends.

 The maximum claim for relief is the lower of the available loss or the available profit.
 In other words, no partial claims are allowed and the claim must either use all of the loss, or eliminate all of the available profits.